-Here is a list of some of the accomplishments of my past students, listed with permission.
-This is not a claim that these students performed well because of me; all of them were already strong before joining my program, and I think they would likely have done well even if without me.
+Here are some showings of my students at national/international olympiads.
+This is not a claim that these students performed well because of me; all of them were already strong before joining my program, and I think they would likely have done well even without me.
 But sensei is still super proud of his kids even though he didn't do that much.